Wheel of Fortune (American game show): Rounds 1–3

-Round 2 features two "Mystery Wedges."
-Calling a correct letter on one offers the chance to accept its face value of $1,000 per letter, or forfeit that to flip over the wedge and see whether its reverse side contains a $10,000 cash prize or Bankrupt.
+Round 2 features two "Mystery Wedges".
+Calling a correct letter on one offers the chance to accept its face value of $1,000 per consonant, or forfeit that to flip over the wedge and see whether its reverse side contains a $10,000 cash prize or Bankrupt.
 Once one is flipped over, the other becomes a standard $1,000 space and cannot be flipped.
 Round 3 is a Prize Puzzle, which offers a prize (usually a trip) to the contestant who solves.
-In certain weeks of Season 40, known as "XL Week", which is known as an "XL Prize Puzzle", an additional $5,000 is added to the prize.
-Starting from Season 3 of Celebrity Wheel of Fortune, this only happens in the first game, as celebirties are playing for the prize to an at-home viewer.
 Since 2013, this round also has an "Express" wedge.
-A contestant who lands on this space and calls a consonant that appears in the puzzle receives $1,000 per appearance.
+A contestant who lands on this space and calls a correct consonant receives $1,000 per appearance.
 The contestant can then either "pass" and continue the round normally, or "play" and keep calling consonants for $1,000 each (without spinning) and buying vowels for $250.
 If the contestant calls an incorrect letter, runs out of time during the Express, or solves the puzzle incorrectly, it is treated as a Bankrupt.

+Final round

-The final round of every game (or the second game in Celebrity Wheel of Fortune) is always played at least in part as a "speed-up", which is indicated by a bell sounding.
-At this point, the contestant who is in control of the wheel takes the "final spin".
+The final round of every game is always played at least in part as a "speed-up".
+At this point, the contestant who is in control of the wheel spins one last time (known as the "final spin").
 Prior to Season 39, the host performed the final spin.
 When the final spin lands on a dollar amount, that amount has $1,000 added to create the value of a consonant for the rest of the game, and vowels are free.
-If the final spin lands on anything that is not a dollar amount, it is edited from the broadcast and another one is performed until one lands on a dollar amount.
-The contestant in control calls one letter and has three seconds to attempt solving after doing so.
-Calling a wrong or repeated letter, or failing to solve within three seconds, passes control to the next contestant clockwise, and this process repeats until the puzzle is solved.
+If the final spin lands on anything that is not a dollar amount, another one is performed until one lands on a dollar amount.
+The contestant in control calls a letter.
+If the letter appears in the puzzle, the co-host reveals all instances of it and moves to one end of the board, after which the contestant has three seconds to solve the puzzles.
+Multiple guesses are allowed, and the contestant must recite the entire correct solution before the buzzer sounds in order to win the round.
+If the chosen letter is not in the puzzle or if the three-second time limit expires, control passes to the next contestant and gameplay continues in this fashion until the puzzle is solved.
+Contestants may also attempt to solve the puzzle immediately in lieu of guessing a letter.

 After the speed-up round, the contestant with the highest total winnings wins the game and advances to the bonus round.
 Contestants who did not solve any puzzles are awarded a consolation prize of $1,000 (or $2,000 on weeks with two-contestant teams).
-In Celebrity Wheel of Fortune, celebrities who have the total combined winnings of under $30,000 after the second game will automatically bump up to that value.
 If a tie for first place occurs after the speed-up, an additional toss-up puzzle is played between the tied contestants.
-The contestant who solves the toss-up puzzle wins $1,000 and advances to the bonus round.
+The contestant who solves it wins $1,000 and advances to the bonus round.